agnoster/base32-js/README.md

   - S -> 5

 - When *decoding*, capital letters are converted to lowercase and the "ambiguous" letters mentioned above converted to their numeric counterparts.
-- Each character corresponds to 5 bits of input.
+- Each character corresponds to 5 bits of input, tail-padded with 0s where necessary.
 - Lexicographic order of strings is preserved through Base 32 encoding.

 ### `decimal -> base32` Table